lorsem/SmartStream/README.md

 mkdir /var/www/video
 ```

-Set apache2 to use the pythons scripts in cgi-bin: cd to `/etc/apache2/sites-enabled` and update it with this version (Loresem version)
+Set apache2 to use the pythons scripts in cgi-bin: cd to `/etc/apache2/sites-enabled` and update `000-default` with this version (Loresem version)

 ```
 <VirtualHost *:80>